Kvieta1990/ornl-pd/doc/_build/html/_sources/total_scattering/data_reduction/mts_doc.md

 - `ContainerPeaks`

     With this flag, one can specify a list of peaks (in `d`-space) for the container in case there are Bragg peaks in the container signal that needs to be stripped off.
 The list should be given in a string and different peak positions should be separated with `comma`.

+- `BkgScale`

+    > Optional

+    Specify a scale factor to be multiplied onto the container background in case of over or under subtraction of the container signal.

+- `ResonanceFilter`

+    > Optional

+    A dictionary is expected to be provided with the key.
+Here are the expected entries of the dictionary,

+    - `Units`

+        > Mandatory

+        Specify the space in which the resonance filter parameters will be applied.
+Acceptable values are those in Mantid unit factor -- see [here](https://docs.mantidproject.org/nightly/concepts/UnitFactory.html).

+    - `LowerLimits`

+        > Mandatory

+        Specify a list of lower limits of the window within which the neutron counts are to be excluded.

+    - `UpperLimits`

+        > Mandatory

+        Specify a list of upper limits of the window within which the neutron counts are to be excluded.
+The length of the `LowerLimits` and `UpperLimits` lists should be equal to each other.

+- `SkipRamping`

+    > Optional

+    For NOMAD autoreduction, this specifies whether or not to skip the ramping runs (temperature, etc.) regarding the data reduction.
+The default option is `true`.